Rose Forever x Pink October

 • Make sure to donate or share organizations like https://www.bcrf.org/ for other people to donate.

 The flower that symbolizes Pink October is the pink carnation.
 Usually, they are gifted to all breast cancer survivors and those who are going through treatment.
 The pink carnations are gifted, mostly during special celebrations and ceremonies.
 If you don't like pink carnations that much, you can always replace them with roses.
-A charming bouquet of pink roses in a pink suede box can be the perfect option for a gift, and you can find preserved ones that can last a whole year.
+A charming bouquet of pink preserved roses in a pink suede box can be the perfect option for a gift, and you can find preserved ones that last 1 year or more.

 Pink Ribbon